Alternating Direction Method of Multipliers-Based Parallel Optimization for Multi-Agent Collision-Free Model Predictive Control: Optimization for Parallel MPC

 where $z$ is separated and denoted by $z=(z_1,z_2,\dotsm,z_N,z_c)$ and $z\in\mathbb R^{(m+n)T\times (m+n)T\times \dotsm (m+n)T \times 3N(N-1)T}$.
 It follows that for each agent $i$, the following optimization problem is solved:

-It is straightforward to see that the the sub-problem~\eqref{eq:opt_second_pro_2} is a constrained quadratic optimization problem with a lasso term, which can be solved by many existing approaches, such as semi-proximal ADMM.
-However, in this paper, we are prone to solve the dual problem of the proposed optimization problem, because it can be formulated as a typical inequality constrained quadratic optimization problem, which can be solved apparently faster than the primal problem.
+It is straightforward to see that the sub-problem~\eqref{eq:opt_second_pro_2} is a constrained quadratic optimization problem with a lasso term, which can be solved by many existing approaches, such as semi-proximal ADMM.
+However, the computation efficiency is poor when solving the optimization problem~\eqref{eq:opt_second_pro_2} directly.
+As an alternative, we propose to solve the dual problem of~\eqref{eq:opt_second_pro_2}, because it can be formulated as a typical inequality constrained quadratic optimization problem, which can be solved apparently faster than the primal problem~\eqref{eq:opt_second_pro_2}.

 For simplicity, define $\beta_i=z_i^k-\sigma^{-1}\lambda_i^k$, $\xi_i=(x_i,u_i)$, and the following notations: